pnp/blog/content/post/how-to-enhance-your-dev-tenant-to-unleash-the-full-potential-of.md

 But there is one more thing you need to pay attention to: If you open Power Automate or Power Apps, make sure that you're in the correct environment.
 In the upper right corner of your browser you can see, what environment you're currently in.
-Click on the button **Environments** to see a list of all your available environments.
+Select  the button **Environments** to see a list of all your available environments.
 Now select you newly created Developer environment (in my case it's **Michael Roth's Environment**).